cassiux/GitDo/README.md

 `delete-branch` - Delete local Branch and switch to master.

-`share` - Make your local Branch available remoteley.
+`share` - Make your local Branch available remotely.

 `unshare` - Delete your remote Branch.